mahoneym/Rest_API/README.md

 After the user has been added, you can get the information for a single user by running:
   'curl -i http://127.0.0.1/api/v1.0/getUser/Test'
 When this command is successful, there will be a 200 response and the user whose name was requested in the URL will be printed.
+Note: the 'Test' in the url is the name of the wanted user and can be replaced with any name entered into the POST command.
+If the name is not found in the list, the API will return a HTTP/1.0 404 response and will show a message "User Not Found".

 Finally, the API has a functionality for listing out all the users.
 This can be recreated by creating multiple users using the command from above then using
       'curl -i http://127.0.0.1:5000/api/v1.0/getAllUsers'
+in another terminal.
 This command should return a HTTP/1.0 200 OK response and print all the users which have been added to the list in memory.
 I have included screenshots of my terminals when I successfully ran the program.